iris578/visual-inspect/README.md

 1. Edit the relevant files
 2. Go to `chrome://extensions/`
-3. Click the refresh icon on the VisBug extension
+3. Click the refresh icon on the extension
 4. Reload any open pages to see changes

 ### Customization